 One of the biggest trends we expect to see continue is the growing volume of patient voices – especially on social media platforms.
 The last couple of years have seen social media amplify individual voices with ADHD and comorbid conditions, who are sharing their lived experiences.

 This shift has not only fostered a sense of community and raised awareness but has also provided invaluable insights for healthcare providers.
-Through listening to those with lived experiences, healthcare providers can continue to improve ADHD care pathways and clinicians can adapt based on patient feedback, ensuring the diagnostic journey tells the story of that persons experience with ADHD symptoms in the context of the modern world.
+Through listening to those with lived experiences, healthcare providers can continue to improve ADHD test and management pathways and clinicians can adapt based on patient feedback, ensuring the diagnostic journey tells the story of that persons experience with ADHD symptoms in the context of the modern world.
 Through actively listening and exploring co-occurring needs it can lead to more accurate diagnoses and fulfilling experiences.

 2. Digital technology is going to have increased utilization